 The grant covers the scholarship for the pre-graduate scholar as well as other operating expenses, and these must be accounted for in the budget.
 The grant can be used in the entire approved period.
 For budgetary purposes, a pre-graduate scholarship counts as a contribution to the supervisor's research activities.
-Thus, the scholar is neither a scientific/academic employee nor a technical/administrative employee or project participant, but should be listed as an operating expense in the application form.
+Thus, the scholar is neither a scientific/academic employee nor a technical/administrative employee or project participant.
+For that reason, the expenses for the stipend should not be listed as salary but as an operating expense in the budget form.
+How the funding is distributed between the student's stipend and other operating expenses should be noted in the free text part of the budget item.
+The council prioritises applications which include financing of operating expenses for Pre-graduate Scholarships over applications that only apply for financing of other operating expenses.

-In its assessment of the application, the council will place emphasis on the student's qualifications (especially his/her grades) as well as role and work tasks in relation to the project.
+In its assessment of the application, the council places emphasis on the student's qualifications (especially his/her grades) as well as the student's role and work tasks in relation to the project.
 The tasks must form part of an innovative research project and not merely constitute practical routine tasks in support of a larger project.
-The intention is that a Pre-graduate Scholarship project should count as an independent project under guidance from the supervisor.
-Additionally, the council prioritises applications which include financing of operating expenses for Pre-graduate Scholarships over applications that merely seek financing of other operating expenses.
+The intention is that a Pre-graduate Scholarship project constitutes an independent project under guidance from the supervisor, and with the aim of the student publishing his/her contribution.
+The council does not offer support to pre-graduate scholarships that have already received full or partial funding of the student's salary from other sources.

 The project description must not exceed 3 A4 pages (including figures, tables, etc.) and maximum 9,000 characters including spaces, figure captions, formulas, etc. (see also section 4.3.3).
-References/ bibliography must be uploaded as a separate appendix.Please note that the overview of appendices (section 4.3.2) offers a list of the appendices that must be attached.
+References/bibliography must be uploaded as a separate appendix.
+Please note that the overview of appendices (section 4.3.2) offers a list of the appendices that must be attached.
+Also, note that it is stated in section 4.3 how the number of characters is counted in e-grant.

-As a Pre-graduate Scholarship is tied to the specific pre-graduate scholar listed in the application, it is not possible for grant recipients to transfer the grant to another student without permission from the council prior to the transfer.
+As a Pre-graduate Scholarship is tied to the specific pre-graduate scholar listed in the application, it is not possible for grant recipients to transfer the grant to another student.

-You cannot apply for funding for Pre-graduate Scholarships within the framework of the council's other instruments.
+You cannot apply for funding for Pre-graduate Scholarships within the framework of the council's other funding instruments.